 - Law of Conservation of Charge

 Definition of electric charge

-One cannot get a single free charge but can get the charged body.
+One cannot have a single free charge but c an have a charged particle.
 There are two types of charges depending upon their sign –

 - Positive charges

 The amount of electric charge is equal to the multiplication between the current and the time of current flow.
 If I amount Current passes through a region for the time t then the amount of charges passing through that region is, Q = It …………..
 (1)